manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

-# An Enterprise LLM System for HealthCare Applications
+# An Enterprise LLM System for Healthcare Applications

-We present and enterprise LLM system that could be deployed by healthcare providing entities for knowledge discovery, project assistance, and topic aggregation.
-The LLM system present an interface that is similar to the ChatGPT interface through which healthcare professionals can interact with their own data warehoused in a vector database (Pinecone).
+We present and enterprise LLM system that could be deployed by healthcare practitioners for knowledge discovery, project assistance, and  healthcare topic aggregation.
+The LLM system present an interface that is similar to the ChatGPT interface through which healthcare professionals can interact with their own data warehoused as vector embeddings in a vector database (Pinecone).

 The system imploy the use of Langchain, OpenAIEmbeddings and Pinecove vector database to convert healthcare enterprise data into vector embeddings using OpenAIEmbeddings.
-The vector embeddings are stored in Pinecone Cloud vector database.
-Streamlit is used to provide a friendly user interface through which healthcare practitioners can interact with their vectorised enterprised datasets.
+The vector embeddings are stored in a Pinecone Cloud vector database.
+Streamlit is used to provide a friendly user interface through which healthcare practitioners can interact with their vectorised enterprise datasets.
+Prometheus time series database and Grafana are used as overall system performance monitoring tools.

 ### System Architecture
 The high-level system architecture and the system front end are displayed in the figures below: